 The one thing that might, however, feel stressful about building an emergency fund is feeling like yours is never sufficiently stocked.
 How can you really be sure you have enough?
-There’s no one-size-fits-all answer to that—but there are some rules we at LearnVest think you should consider to help you feel less worried and more confident that you’re maintaining a cushion commensurate with your lifestyle and household responsibilities.
+There’s no one-size-fits-all answer to that, but there are some guidelines you can consider to help you feel less worried and more confident that you’re maintaining a cushion commensurate with your lifestyle and household responsibilities.

 If You Don’t Have Emergency Savings at All

 Before we get started, however, first things first: If your answer to “How much is in your emergency fund?” is “What emergency fund?” then we recommend getting started, stat.
-Consider saving whatever amount you can now—whether it’s $100, $50, or even $25 a month—until you have at least one month of take-home pay stashed away.
+Consider saving whatever amount you can now — whether it’s $100, $50, or even $25 a month — until you have at least one month of your household expenses stashed away.

-Got at least a month of take-home pay in your emergency savings account?
+Got at least a month of your expenses in your emergency savings account?
 Good.
 Now you can focus on growing it even further (while tackling other goals, too).
-Here are some benchmarks that can help you determine if you’re making good progress—or if you need to be more prepared for that rainy day.
+Here are some benchmarks that can help you determine if you’re making good progress — or if you need to be more prepared for that rainy day.

 Are you a proud renter, have only your mouth to feed, have a steady paycheck and could always move back into your childhood bedroom if necessary?
-Then having three months’ worth of take-home pay in an emergency fund may be sufficient.
+Then having three months’ worth of expenses in an emergency fund may be sufficient.

 If all this describes your situation, once you hit the three-month mark, you can feel comfortable directing more of the money you would be putting into emergency savings toward your other big financial goals, like paying down debt or saving more for retirement.